‘Playboy’ Beauty Kindly Myers Gets Sexy In Tiny Shorts & Cleavage-Baring Top

 In the clip, Kindly tells her fans that she has started using her Snapchat account again, and encouraged her followers to go check her out on the app for more updates and sexy photos.

-Myers wore a skintight black tank top in the video, which showed off her ample cleavage, toned arms, and tiny waist.
-She also flaunted her long, lean legs by pairing the shirt with tiniest shorts, as they’re so short they can barely be seen peaking out from under the shirt.
+Kindly wore a skintight black tank top in the video, which showed off her ample cleavage, toned arms, and tiny waist.
+She also flaunted her long, lean legs by pairing the shirt with tiniest shorts, as they’re so short they can barely be seen peeking out from under the shirt.

 Kindly wore her long, blonde hair parted down the center and styled in straight strands, which fell down her back and cascaded over her shoulders.
 She accessorized her look with a dainty chain and cross pendant around her neck as she sat on her couch in the laid back post.

-Myers also sported a full face of makeup for the video, which included darkened eyebrows, long lashes, a shimmering highlighter, pink blush on her cheeks, and nude lips.
+Kindly also sported a full face of makeup for the video, which included darkened eyebrows, long lashes, a shimmering highlighter, pink blush on her cheeks, and nude lips.

 The camo print likely means something special to the model, who served in the United States Army as a logistical specialist before going on to serve four years in the National Guard.